SGAgent: Suggestion-Guided LLM-Based Multi-Agent Framework for Repository-Level Software Repair: Experimental Setup

 \subsection{Implementation Details}

-All of our approaches are built on the langchain~\cite{langchain} and langgraph~\cite{langgraph} frameworks.
+All of our approaches are built on the LangChain~\cite{langchain} and LangGraph~\cite{langgraph} frameworks.
 We primarily evaluate \toolname{} using Claude-3.5-Sonnet~\cite{claude} as the base model.
 To assess the model-agnostic capability of the framework, we further evaluate \toolname{} with two alternative LLMs: DeepSeek-V3~\cite{deepseekv3} and Qwen3-235B-A22B~\cite{yang2025qwen3}.
 All models are used with their default hyperparameters, and no explicit limit is imposed on output tokens.
-Following prior work~\cite{agentless}, we instruct the LLM to identify up to four candidate locations for each instance.
+Following prior work~\cite{agentless}, for each issue, we sample four localization sets, and each set contains up to five candidate bug locations.
 For each location, patches are sampled once with temperature 0 and nine times with temperature 0.8 to enhance patch diversity.
 For knowledge graph construction, we employ Tree-sitter~\cite{tree-sitter}, Python AST~\cite{python-ast}, and Pygments~\cite{pygments} to extract syntactic and structural information from the source code, forming the foundation for repository-level context retrieval.